AAUW and Colleges/Universities: Glossary of Commonly Used Terms

 A group of volunteer member leaders who collaborate with national AAUW staff.
-The C/U committee helps staff and AAUW affiliates market and implement the college/university partner member, student affiliate, and e-student affiliate programs.
+The C/U committee helps staff and AAUW affiliates market and implement the college/university member, student affiliate, and e-student affiliate programs.

 The designated official contact person

-An institution that is a dues-paying AAUW college/university partner member
+An institution that is a dues-paying AAUW college/university member

 .
-AAUW college/university partner membership runs from July 1 through June 30 and includes special benefits for students, faculty, and staff.
+AAUW college/university membership runs from July 1 through June 30 and includes special benefits for students, faculty, and staff.